 Walk the talk

 Learning how to walk is a skill.
 It takes practice.
-In my next post I’m going to give you some classic examples of walking in the spirit from the Bible and then, in the post after that, I’m going to give you three keys to help you on your way.
+In my next article I’ll give you some examples of walking in the spirit from the Bible and then I’ll give you three keys from Watchman Nee help you on your way.
 But I know you can’t wait.
-You want to know how to walk in the spirit right now.
-So here’s the short version from Proverbs:
+You want to know how to walk in the spirit now.
+Here’s the short version:

 The operative word in this passage is “acknowledge.”
 It does not mean tipping your hat to Jesus whenever you go charging off on a scheme of your own invention.
-Neither is it saying “I want to thank the Lord Jesus” in all the little victory speeches of your life.
-Acknowledging the Lord means knowing Him in all your ways.
+Neither is it saying “I want to thank the Lord Jesus” in all the victory speeches of life.
+Acknowledging the Lord means knowing him in all your ways.
 Here’s the same verse in a literal translation: